 After retiring in 2005, Dean Smith began studying the craft of management.
 He returned to Walsall in 2009, first as a youth coach, later as the all-around manager.
 Next, he managed Brentford, before signing on as manager of Aston Villa in 2018.

 Prior to becoming a Premier League manager, Dean Smith carved a reputation as a man unafraid of responsibility.
 Frequent squad changes, numerous transfer dealings, and a focus on attack-minded football are part of Smith’s reputation.

 Dean Smith is praised, especially, for his man-management skills.
 Reports on Aston Villa suggest that the manager is known to focus on building morale.
 He will have frequent head-to-head talks with his players, and encourage that his squad members build friendships off the pitch.

 Smith explains that his football philosophy is built around the idea of retaining possession.
 Once the ball is lost, players scramble to win it back.
 Tough pressing is strengthened by players looking to cut out passing avenues for the opposition.
 Overall, Smith’s teams look to be the more hard-working team on any given day.

 Furthermore, Dean Smith, like many fellow EPL managers, is obsessed with details.
 His careful planning and scouting are partly to account for Villa’s change of fortunes.

 This is also reflected in the team’s transfer dealings.
 Aston Villa F.C. barely escaped relegation in the autumn of 2020.
 The transfer window brought changes to the team.
 Smith spent €82.35m on transfers.
-The likes of Ollie Watkins, Bertrand Traore, and Matty Cash joined the Villains on transfer.
+The likes of Ollie Watkins, Bertrand Traore, and Matty Cash joined the Villans on transfer.
 Ross Barkley joined as a loanee from Chelsea.